Ganjifa

 Reading a Card

-- Middle ring (cream band) — shows the rank label at the top: M = Mir (rank 12, the King — highest card in any suit), V = Vizier (rank 11, the Minister — second highest), 1–10 = pip cards in descending power (10 beats 9, 9 beats 8, etc., down to 1 which is lowest).
+• The dark rim band - a soot border with fine gold and white rings, the darbari convention of court painting.
+Court cards gain an extra gold ring and a ring of tiny gold dots.
+A small rank index sits on the rim (real cards carry no numerals - this is a digital aid): M = Mir (rank 12, the King - highest card in any suit), V = Vizier (rank 11, the Minister - second highest), 1–10 = pip cards in descending power (10 beats 9, down to 1 which is lowest).

 The 8 Suits